zdreicom/typo3-marketing-automation-mautic/Readme.md

 ### Form Contact Creation
 Immediately create contacts through forms by assigning lead fields to form fields directly from the TYPO3 form engine!

+### Mautic Form Content Element
+If you wish to use Mautic forms directly, you can now add them with the Mautic Form content element that comes shipped with this extension.

+### Tracking Script Integration
+Integrate the Mautic tracking script into your frontend with one click of a button!

 ### OAuth support
 All requests made by this extension are secured using OAuth1a.
 You can easily configure your API tokens in the extension manager of TYPO3.